Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Theory of coupled nuclear-electronic spin spectra

 where the $e,n$ subscripts have been added for clarity, to indicate the electronic and nuclear states respectively.
 In contrast, for exact cancellation, they give superpositions of nuclear spin states only:

 which still permits interesting manipulations of the nuclear spin states \cite{Mitrikas}.

-Note that, while exact cancellation eliminates the full Ising term $A {\hat S}_z \otimes {\hat I}_z$, the EPR cancellation resonance eliminates only the non-isotropic part.
-In fact the EPR cancellation resonances result in a variety of different types of resonances.
-As discussed below, the $\omega_0=7A$ resonance does not cancel the hyperfine coupling at all; it equalizes the Bloch vector of the states in adjacent m-subspaces producing another effect (the ``cancellation'' label is in this case applied in a somewhat different sense).
+Note that, while exact cancellation eliminates the full Ising term $A_1 {\hat S}_z \otimes {\hat I}_z$, the EPR cancellation resonance eliminates only the non-isotropic part.
+Furthermore, as discussed above, cancellation resonances also have a type II variant.
+The $\tilde\omega_0=7$ resonance does not cancel the hyperfine coupling at all; it equalizes the Bloch vector of the states in adjacent m-subspaces producing another effect.

 EPR cancellation resonances are in practice a much stronger effect than exact cancellation: decohering and perturbing effects of interest in quantum information predominantly affect the electronic spins, not the nuclear spins.
 Exact cancellation appears in the rotating frame Hamiltonian (which contains only terms of order MHz).
 It will not survive perturbations approaching the GHz energy scale.
 The cancellation resonances, on the other hand, arise in the full Hamiltonian, eliminate large electronic terms and can potentially thus reduce the system's sensitivity to major sources of broadening and decoherence.